Lhasa Pilgrim Circuits and Kora: top spiritual walk you should know in Lhasa

 The Ganden kora is a stunning walk with views of Kyichu Valley along the way.
 Besides, you can also meet large numbers of pilgrims and monks offering prayers, rubbing holy rocks and even prostrating all the way.
 In fact, the Ganden Kora has two parts, a higher kora and a lower kora.
 The higher one climbs Angkor Ri south of Ganden and then drops down the ridge to join up with the lower kora.

 The higher kora starts at the path southeast of the car park.
-After walking for a while, you will find the track splits – the left path stretches to Hepu village on the way of Ganden-Samye trek, while the right path zigzags up the ridge to a collection.
+After walking for a while, you will find the track splits – the left path stretches to Hepu village on the way to Ganden-Samye trek, while the right path zigzags up the ridge to a collection.
 Follow other pilgrims and you will reach the top of the ridge after 40 minutes.

 The lower kora is much easier than the higher one.
 It only takes you 45 minutes to finish the whole kora.
-Start from the car park, head west up, pass a new police station, then walk around the back of the ridge behind the monastery.
+Start from the car park, head west, pass a new police station, and then walk around the back of the ridge behind the monastery.
 The track winds past several isolated shrines and rocks.
 Before reaching the highest point of the trail, you will see a sky burial site.

 Dos and Don’ts When Enjoying the Kora in Lhasa

 1. For travelers, all the circuits are well worth following, during Saga Dawa Festival in particular, when the distinction between tourists and pilgrims can become very fine indeed.
-You need to always proceed clockwise during pilgrimage walk.
+You need to always proceed clockwise during the pilgrimage walk.